Building, tracking, and mantaining a healthy, reputable brand is often easier said than done.

 In addition to their brand preferences, customer needs are constantly shifting, often in response to the economy and their own social environments.
 As their needs evolve, customers are becoming less loyal, and expanding their search to companies and products that meet their new needs and expectations.
 Since the beginning of the pandemic, 35% of U.S. consumers have tried a new brand, according to McKinsey & Company.
 In a separate survey, Hanover asked consumers why they chose new brands, 50% of respondents said they’ve done so because they had a new need and found a new brand that met it.

-“Regularly tracking your brand is the only way to truly understand its success and overall health in the marketplace and among customers. “
+“Regularly tracking your brand health is the only way to truly understand its success and overall health in the marketplace and among customers. “

 With customers on the lookout for new products and services, it’s more important than ever that companies monitor not only how their brand is perceived but also their brand’s health.
 Successfully measuring brand health means paying attention to the metrics that matter, tracking them over time, and making sense of strengths and weaknesses to improve brand strategy.
 Here are the top five reasons why tracking your brand health is essential.